Templates · Savings

 Spending Log

-When you spend from a sinking fund.
+When you pull money from a sinking fund, log it here.

 DateFundAmount SpentDescriptionRemaining Balance